Pressure Cooker Bourbon Pulled Pork Burgers

 This recipe is one of my all-time favorites – it is not too difficult to make and the tenderness and depth of flavor will make a burger as you have never tasted before.

 The pressure cooker is a great way to make large quantities of pulled pork for a crowd, and even more, if have multiple pressure cookers.
-If you need to know just how much pulled pork for a big group or 30 people use our online calculator of How Much Pulled Pork Per Person.
+If you need to know just how much-pulled pork is for a big group of 30 people, use our online calculator of How Much Pulled Pork Per Person.